Sahaana-B/Sahaana-B/README.md

-Here's a refined and professional version for your GitHub README profile:

----
  👋 Hi there, I’m Sahaana B!

 I am a passionate data science enthusiast with a keen interest in deriving insights and making data-driven decisions.